 There is quite of lot of things to see and I was fascinated with the gardens.
 Plants with which I am so familiar, just have to learn their French names.
 There are culinary herbs such as borage and mint and many others which we still use so much in our cooking today.
 The herbs used for dyeing, flowers for fragrance as well as a hemp for clothing.
 Do not get excited this is not the narcotic form of the plant and is still grown for many uses today including textiles, paper and I was interested to learn, biodegradable plastic.
 I found hops and artemisia (absinthe), gilly flowers, violets and periwinkles.
+The past few months I have commented on the farming around us here in Brittany.
+I have managed quite easily to identify all the crops grown with the exception of large fields of strange plants with small flowers which I have never seen before.
+On exploring the medieval garden I discovered that this is buckwheat, used to make pancakes in France.
+Having been interested in herbs and their cultivation for the past forty something years, I really enjoyed this part of the visit.

 The animals are as near as possible to the breeds that would have been around at that time, small black sheep, cows, goats with amazing long horns and colourful chickens.